 Water Level Trend

-The following chart shows measured water levels (feet below capacity) over the previous 12 months.
+The following chart shows El Capitan’s water level (percent full) over the previous 12 months.

 El Capitan Fishing Records